PiwanSama/Retro/README.md

 # Retro

-A sample app that demonstrates the use of the Paging Library from Android Jetpack
+A sample app that demonstrates the use of the Paging Library from the Android Jetpack Library

 ## Tools Used
 - Android Paging Library